 Geoff joined Watsi on March 12th, 2013.
-Seven years ago, Geoff joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Eight years ago, Geoff joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Geoff's most recent donation traveled 8,200 miles to support Aljahnie, a sweet 4-year-old from Philippines, to fund a colostomy closure surgery to heal his birth condition.

 Geoff has funded healthcare for 93 patients in 14 countries.